nataz77/awesome-k8s/README.md

 - [ChaosKube](https://github.com/linki/chaoskube) is a tool that periodically kills random pods in your Kubernetes cluster to test resiliency.
 - [Kboom (WIP)](https://github.com/mhausenblas/kboom) is a tool that allows you to create short-term load for scale testing and long-term load for soak testing.
 Supported load out of the box for scale testing are pods and custom resources via CRDs for soak testing is planned. (this is WIP)
 - [kube-advisor](https://github.com/Azure/kube-advisor) is a diagnostic tool for Kubernetes clusters.
 At the moment, it returns pods that are missing resource and request limits.
+- [PowerfulSeal](https://github.com/powerfulseal/powerfulseal) injects failure into your Kubernetes clusters, so that you can detect problems as early as possible.
+It allows for writing scenarios describing complete chaos experiments.
+- [k6](https://github.com/loadimpact/k6) is a developer-centric, free and open-source load testing tool built for making performance testing a productive and enjoyable experience.

+# Local development
+- [Okteto](https://github.com/okteto/okteto) accelerates the development workflow of Kubernetes applications.
+You write your code locally and okteto detects the changes and instantly updates your Kubernetes applications.
+- [Minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/) is a tool that makes it easy to run Kubernetes locally.
+Minikube runs a single-node Kubernetes cluster inside a Virtual Machine (VM) on your laptop for users looking to try out Kubernetes or develop with it day-to-day.
+- [Multipass](https://multipass.run/) is a lightweight VM manager for Linux, Windows and macOS.
+- [Microk8s](https://microk8s.io/) is an upstream Kubernetes deployment that runs entirely on your workstation or edge device.
+Being a snap it runs all Kubernetes services natively (i.e. no virtual machines) while packing the entire set of libraries and binaries needed.